ROCm/rocprofiler-sdk/README.md

   - For low PC-sampling frequencies with intervals < 65k cycles, a lot of error samples might be delivered.
 We're working on optimizing this to allow lower sampling frequencies.

-- gfx10, gfx11 and gfx12 requires a stable power state for counter collection.
-This includes Radeon 7000 GPUs.
+- gfx11 and gfx12 architectures require a stable power state for counter collection.
+This includes AMD Radeon RX 7000 series GPUs and newer.
   ```bash
   # For device <N>.
 Use 'rocm-smi' or 'amd-smi monitor' to see device number.
   sudo amd-smi set -g <N> -l stable_std